pollyweb-org/pollyweb-docs/4 ⚙️ Solution/20 🧑‍🦰 UI/Brokers 🤵/🤵🪣 Broker tables/Queries 💼 table/🪣 Queries/🤵 Broker.Queries 🪣 table.md

     # Inputs
     Consumer.IsDomain:      # Consumer that requested the query Schemas.Each.IsSchema:  # List of Schemas queried
-    Chat.State: ACTIVE      # Progress if the Chat is active
+    Chat.STATE: ACTIVE      # Progress if the Chat is active

     # Outputs
     Matches.Each.Type.IsIn: BIND, TOKEN